tigerrides/tr/README.md

 ### logging out
 1. Click the “logout” button on the top right corner of any page.
 ## contact us
-Email us at princetontigerrides@gmail.com with any questins, comments, or concerns!
+Email us at princetontigerrides@gmail.com with any questions, comments, or concerns!